This French Pianist Has Been Playing For 102 Years And Just Released A New Album

 In that milieu, in that family, a woman could not take her destiny in hand, he says.
 "She was expected to have a very bright and great marriage with someone rich and be a perfect wife," he says.

-Later, as Fabrice was growing up, she did choose to marry.
-But, her son says, "She was never lucky with her sentimental life, she was not understood by her family.
+Later, as her son was growing up, she did choose to marry.
+But he says, "She was never lucky with her sentimental life, she was not understood by her family.
 She fought.
 And her piano was a source of equilibrium."

-Fabrice began to think about recording his mother when she was in her 90s.
+Fabrice Maze began to think about recording his mother when she was in her 90s.

 "I always knew the piano — from morning to night — she was always at the piano.
 She sort of breathed through the piano," he says.
 "And for me, it was important that she could record, to leave a trace — to leave a message."